 - Outdoor dining

-Nine out of the 10 New York regions are in Phase III, with only NYC still behind.
+All New York regions are now at least in Phase III, with NYC joining in July.
 Here are the businesses and activities allowed to resume during this phase:

 - Restaurants/food service, including food trucks and other food concessions, may open up both indoor and outdoor areas.
-However, Gov. Cuomo and Mayor Bill de Blasio said NYC is re-examining its indoor dining guidelines and may not move forward with that component as planned, due to the evidence of heightened risks seen in other states
+However, no indoor dining is allowed in NYC.

 - Personal care services.
 This includes non-hair-related personal care businesses and services, including tattoo and piercing facilities, appearance enhancement practitioners, massage therapy, spas, cosmetology, nail specialty, UV and non-UV tanning, or waxing.